frontenddogma/web-development-glossary/manuscript/a.md

 : A test conducted to determine if the requirements of a specification or contract are met.
 In systems engineering it may involve black-box testing performed on a system prior to its delivery.
 In software testing the ISTQB (International Software Testing Qualifications Board) defines acceptance testing as formal testing with respect to user needs, requirements, and business processes conducted to determine whether a system satisfies the acceptance criteria and to enable users, customers, or other authorized entities to determine whether to accept the system.
 Acceptance testing is also known as user acceptance testing (UAT), end user testing, operational acceptance testing (OAT), acceptance test-driven development (ATDD), or field (acceptance) testing.
 Acceptance criteria are the criteria that a system or component must satisfy in order to be accepted by a user, customer, or other authorized entity.&nbsp;[†](#w-acceptance-testing)

 Access control
 : The selective restriction of access to a place or other resource, while access management describes the process.
-The act of accessing may mean consuming, entering, or using.&nbsp;[†](#w-ac)
+The act of accessing may mean consuming, entering, or using.&nbsp;[†](#w-access-control)

 Access Control List
 : A list of permissions associated with an object.
 An ACL specifies which users or system processes are granted access to objects, as well as what operations are allowed on given objects.
 Each entry in a typical ACL specifies a subject and an operation.&nbsp;[†](#w-acl)

+Access key
+: In accessibility, a shortcut to jump to a specific web page via the keyboard.
+Access keys were introduced in 1999 and quickly achieved near-universal browser support.&nbsp;[†](#w-access-key)
+: In computer security, security credentials that consist of an access key ID and a secret access key.

 Access logs
 : → Server logs